Same Day Approval

 Frequently Asked Questions (FAQ)

-Who qualifies for a VA loan in 2025?
+Who qualifies for a VA loan in 2026?

-Active-duty service members and certain National Guard/Reserve personnel with at least 90 days of service, veterans meeting established service requirements, and some surviving spouses.
+Active-duty service members and certain National Guard/Reserve personnel with at least 90 days of service, Veterans meeting established service requirements, and some surviving spouses.
 Discharged service members with service-connected disabilities qualify regardless of time served.

 When does the VASP program officially end?

-VASP stops accepting new applicants on May 1, 2025.
+VASP stops accepting new applicants on May 1, 2026.
 If you’re at risk of foreclosure, apply immediately or explore other options like IRRRL or lender-based loan modifications.

 How do I get the best VA mortgage rate?